Priority Deadline: Monday, July 31, 2023, 11:59 pm

 - Bachelor’s degree in fine arts, curatorial studies, art history or a related field, or equivalent experience in exhibition coordination (Current students are eligible to apply).

-- Strong organizational skills, writing ability and computer skills (Mac, G Suite, Dropbox)
+- Strong administrative and organizational skills, writing ability and computer skills (Mac, G Suite, Dropbox)

 - Ability to work with various constituencies from a wide variety of backgrounds, including Studio Artists, exhibiting artists, curators, jurors, staff, and supporters of the organization.